isorna/dropcommander-translations-en/dzc/rules/basics.md

 The name of the unit.

+### Category

+This defines the unit’s role within a Battlegroup.

 ### Points Cost (Pts){#points}

 Most units in the game cost points to field in your army.
 Units with a higher points cost will generally be more potent, but you will not be able to field as many.
 This number is for a single unit within the squad.